The spectrum and mass anomalous dimension of SU(2) adjoint QCD with two Dirac flavours

 The existence of an infrared fixed point is a universal feature of a given theory, but the direct determination of the conformality from the running of the coupling might be biased by technical difficulties and the scheme dependence.
 An alternative approach for the determination of universal properties like the existence of the fixed point and the mass anomalous dimension is the investigation of mass deformed theories.
 The conformal behaviour of such a theory manifests itself in the particle spectrum.
 In the first approximation the masses $M$ of all states should scale to zero according to $M\propto m^{1/(1+\gamma^\ast)}$, where $m$ is the residual quark mass, and the mass anomalous dimension $\gamma^\ast$ is the same for all states \cite{DelDebbio:2010jy}.
 This hyperscaling should be observable if $m$ is below a certain threshold.
 It is quite different from the chiral symmetry breaking scenario, where a clear separation between the pseudo-Nambu-Goldstone bosons (pNGb) and the rest of the spectrum appears at small $m$, and eventually the mass of the pNGb goes to zero in the chiral limit, whereas the masses of the other particles remain finite.
 It is in general difficult to discern to which of the two classes the considered theory belongs, since one is always restricted to a limited range of $m$ in the lattice simulations, and the chiral limit $m=0$ can only be reached by extrapolation.
 An additional difficulty is the influence of the gauge coupling, which is expected to be irrelevant at the infrared fixed point, but can in principle still be nearly marginal, i.~e.\ the scaling exponent is $y_0 \lesssim 0$.
 The inclusion of the related scaling corrections has been the subject of recent investigations \cite{Cheng:2013xha}.
 It turned out that the inclusion of these correction was essential to arrive at universal results from simulations with different lattice actions.
-In our current work we want to investigate the significance of these scaling corrections without a complete analysis of these effects that would require a larger number of simulations.
+In our current work we make first investigations of the significance of these scaling corrections.
 The investigation of these effects is important since they might explain the differences in various estimations of the universal behaviour of Technicolor candidates.
+A complete analysis of these effects would, however, require a larger number of simulations.